The Paradine Case

-The Paradine Case is a 1947 American film noir courtroom drama film, set in England, directed by Alfred Hitchcock and produced by David O. Selznick.
-The screenplay was written by Selznick and an uncredited Ben Hecht, from an adaptation by Alma Reville and James Bridie of the 1933 novel of the same title by Robert Smythe Hichens.
+The Paradine Case is a 1947 American courtroom drama film with elements of film noir set in England, directed by Alfred Hitchcock and produced by David O. Selznick.
+Selznick and an uncredited Ben Hecht wrote the screenplay from an adaptation by Alma Reville and James Bridie of the 1933 novel by Robert Smythe Hichens.
 The film stars Gregory Peck, Ann Todd, Alida Valli, Charles Laughton, Charles Coburn, Ethel Barrymore, and Louis Jourdan.
 It tells of an English barrister who falls in love with a woman who is accused of murder, and how it affects his relationship with his wife.

 Plot

-In London, Maddalena Anna Paradine (Alida Valli) is a very beautiful and enigmatic young Italian woman who is accused of poisoning her older, blind husband, a wealthy retired colonel.
+In London, Maddalena Anna Paradine is a very beautiful and enigmatic young Italian woman who is accused of poisoning her older, blind husband, a wealthy retired colonel.
 It is not clear whether she is a grateful and devoted wife who has been falsely charged or a calculating and ruthless femme fatale.

-Mrs. Paradine's solicitor, Sir Simon Flaquer (Charles Coburn), hires Anthony Keane (Gregory Peck), a brilliant and successful barrister, to defend her in court.
-Although Keane has been happily married for 11 years, he instantly becomes deeply infatuated with this exotic, mysterious, and fascinating client.
-Keane's kind-hearted wife, Gay (Ann Todd), sees his obsession, and although he offers to relinquish the case, presses him to continue.
+Mrs. Paradine's solicitor, Sir Simon Flaquer, hires Anthony Keane, a brilliant and successful barrister, to defend her in court.
+Although Keane has been happily married for eleven years, he instantly becomes deeply infatuated with his client.
+Keane's wife, Gay, notices his growing obsession, and although he offers to relinquish the case, presses him to continue.
 She knows that a "guilty" verdict, followed by Mrs. Paradine's hanging, will mean that she will lose her husband emotionally forever.
 The only way that she can regain her husband's love and devotion is if he is able to obtain a "not guilty" verdict for Mrs. Paradine.

-Meanwhile, Keane himself starts to focus his legal efforts on Colonel Paradine's mysterious servant, André Latour (Louis Jourdan).
-Consciously or subconsciously, Keane sees Latour as a suitable scapegoat on whom he can pin the crime of murder, but this strategy backfires.
-After Keane has pressured Latour in court, triggering an angry outburst, word comes that Latour has killed himself.
-Mrs. Paradine is coldly furious that Keane has destroyed Latour, who was, in fact, her lover.
+Meanwhile, Keane himself starts to focus his legal efforts on Colonel Paradine's French-Canadian manservant, André Latour, DCM & Bar.
+Keane sees Latour as a scapegoat on whom he can pin the crime of murder, but this strategy backfires.
+After Keane repeatedly badgers Latour in court, triggering an angry outburst, word comes that Latour has killed himself.

+Mrs. Paradine is coldly furious that (contrary to her express instructions) Keane has destroyed Latour, who was her lover.
 On the witness stand, she tells Keane that she hates him and that he has murdered the only person she loved.
 She goes so far as to say that she poisoned her husband in order to be with Latour.

-Keane is overwhelmed, physically, intellectually, and emotionally.
-Attempting to summarize, he improvises a brief and faltering speech, admitting how poorly he has handled the case, but cannot continue speaking, and has to leave the court.
-He stays overnight at Sir Simon's office, feeling that his career is in ruins.
-His wife finds him there; she offers reconciliation, and hope for the future.
+Keane is overwhelmed.
+Attempting to summarize, he improvises a brief and faltering speech, admitting how poorly he has handled the case; unable to continue speaking, he has to leave the court.
+He stays overnight at Sir Simon's office, knowing that his career is in ruins.
+Finding him there, his wife offers reconciliation and hope for the future.